 "The Nash are chamber music royalty."
 The Sunday Times

 The Nash Ensemble, Resident Chamber Ensemble at Wigmore Hall since 2010, is acclaimed for its adventurous programming and virtuoso performances.
-It presents works from Haydn to the avant-garde, and is a major contributor towards the recognition and promotion of contemporary composers: by the end of the 2016/17 season the group will have premièred over 300 new works, of which well over 200 have been specially commissioned from 225 different composers.
+It presents works from Haydn to the avant-garde, and is a major contributor towards the recognition and promotion of contemporary composers.
+By the end of the 2019/20 season the group will have premièred over 300 new works by 225 different composers of which 215 have been especially commissioned.

 An impressive collection of recordings illustrates the same varied and colourful combination of classical masterpieces, little-known neglected gems and important contemporary works.
 Releases receiving critical acclaim include all the Mozart String Quintets, Russian chamber music, chamber works by Schumann and Joaquin Turina, and chamber works by Czech composers incarcerated in the Theresienstadt concentration camp between 1941 and 1945.
-Recent releases include a CD of Hollywood composers for Hyperion, Harrison Birtwistle's The Moth Requiem for Signum Classics and a chamber music CD of works by Max Bruch for Hyperion, which was nominated for a Gramophone award.
-Last June the Nash will record works by Ernst von Dohnányi and there are plans for a recording of chamber works by Julian Anderson for NMC and those of Fanny Mendelssohn and Clara Schumann for Hyperion.
+Releases have also included a CD of Hollywood composers for Hyperion, Harrison Birtwistle's The Moth Requiem for Signum Classics and a CD of chamber works by Max Bruch for Hyperion, which was nominated for a Gramophone award.
+Last June the Nash recorded works by Ernst von Dohnányi and this year it has recorded chamber works by Julian Anderson for NMC and those of Fanny Mendelssohn and Clara Schumann for Hyperion.

 The Nash Ensemble's artistic director Amelia Freedman has received many honours including an FRAM and the MBE, which was conferred upon her in 1989.
 In 1996 she was appointed Chevalier dans l'Ordre National du Mérite by the President of France for her services to French music.
 She has also been awarded the prestigious Leslie Boosey Award by the Performing Right Society and the Royal Philharmonic Society.
 In June 2006 she was awarded the CBE in the Queen's birthday honours, for her services to music.
-In 2010 she was awarded the Officier dans l'ordre des Arts et des Lettres by the French Ministry of Culture, for her services to classical music.
+In 2010 she was appointed Officier dans l'ordre des Arts et des Lettres by the French Ministry of Culture, for her services to classical music.
 In 2011 she received the IAMA award 'as a sign of great respect for her work from the artist management profession'.
 In February 2018 she was awarded the Honorary title of Doctor of Letters by Bath Spa University in recognition of a distinguished contribution to music.
-Amelia Freedman was Head of Classical Music at the Southbank Centre from 1995 to 2006.
-She has been the Artistic Director of the Bath Mozartfest since 1995 and the Bath Bachfest since 2011.
+Amelia Freedman was Head of Classical Music at Southbank Centre from 1995 to 2006.
+She has been Artistic Director of Bath Mozartfest since 1995 and Bath Bachfest since 2011.